Balaji-Ramasubramanian/Wikipedia_Facebook_Chatbot/README.md

 #### Test your project locally
 Download [ngrok](https://ngrok.com) in your local system.

+Open terminal and navigate to the project folder

+run `rackup -p <port_number>`.

+Open another window in terminal

-Navigate to the project folder. run `rackup -p <port_number>` inside your project folder. run `<path_of_ngrok_file> http <port_number>` copy the URL with 'https://' prefix.
+run `<path_of_ngrok_file> http <port_number>`

+copy the URL with 'https://' prefix.
 This is your webhook URL that serves your program.